HomeProductivityevernote

 Getting both apps set up on your tablet

-Installation is the easy part.
-Search the Play Store for Evernote or Microsoft OneNote, tap install, and you are running in under a minute on a modern tablet.
-Evernote drops you straight into a sign up screen, and you will want a free account before you can save a single note.
-OneNote leans on a Microsoft account, so if you already use Outlook or a work Office login, you are basically done before you start.
+Installing is the boring part.
+Find Evernote or Microsoft OneNote in the Play Store, tap install, and you are running in under a minute.
+Evernote drops you on a sign up wall right away; you need a free account before you can save anything.
+OneNote rides on a Microsoft account, so if you already sign into Outlook or a work Office login, you are basically in before you start.

 Key features that actually matter day to day

-OneNote takes a freeform canvas approach.
-You can tap anywhere on a page and start typing, drop a text box in a margin, or paste an image and write around it.
-It mirrors a paper notebook more closely, with notebooks, sections, and pages stacked like real tabs.
-For structured study notes or project planning we found OneNote calmer to organize.
-For fast capture and retrieval, Evernote stayed ahead.
-Both handle checklists, audio notes, and web clipping well, though Evernote's Web Clipper is still the more polished of the two.
+OneNote works like a blank canvas.
+Tap anywhere on a page and type, drop a box in the margin, paste an image and write around it.
+It feels like a paper notebook with real tabs.
+For study notes or planning a project, it was calmer to organize.
+For grab it and find it later, Evernote was quicker.
+Both do checklists, voice notes, and web clipping fine, though Evernote's Web Clipper is still the cleaner of the two.

 Handwriting and stylus notes on a tablet

-This is the category most tablet owners care about, so we leaned on it hard with a basic active stylus.
-OneNote is the clear winner here.
-The inking is smooth, palm rejection held up while our hand rested on the glass, and you can mix typed text and handwriting on the same page without fighting the layout.
-Converting scribbles to typed text worked surprisingly well on neat printing, less so on rushed cursive.
+This is the part most tablet owners buy a stylus for, so I pushed it hard with a basic active pen.
+OneNote wins, and it is not close.
+The ink is smooth, palm rejection held up with my hand flat on the glass, and I could mix typed text and handwriting on the same page without the layout fighting me.
+Converting neat printing to typed text worked well.
+Rushed cursive, less so.
+Fair enough.

-Evernote has improved its handwriting tools and they are perfectly usable for quick annotations or a signature, but it still treats ink more like an inserted object than a first class layer.
-If you bought your Android tablet mainly to handwrite notes, lectures, or diagrams, OneNote will feel more like a real notebook.
-If you mostly type and only occasionally sketch, Evernote will not hold you back.
+Evernote's handwriting is usable for a quick annotation or a signature, but it still treats ink like an object you dropped onto the page rather than a real layer you can write across freely.
+If you got an Android tablet mainly to handwrite lectures, diagrams, or class notes, OneNote will feel like a notebook.
+If you mostly type and only sketch now and then, Evernote will not slow you down.

 Free tiers, syncing, and the catches to know